Guy Clark: Career

-Steve Wariner took his cover of Clark's "Baby I'm Yours" to number one in 1988; Asleep at the Wheel charted with Clark's "Blowin' Like a Bandit" the same year.
+Steve Wariner recorded "Baby I’m Yours", a song he co-wrote with Guy Clark, which became a major country hit in 1988; Asleep at the Wheel charted with Clark's "Blowin' Like a Bandit" the same year.
 Crowell was Clark's co-writer on "She's Crazy for Leavin'", which in 1989 became the third of five straight number-one hits for Crowell.
 Brad Paisley and Alan Jackson covered Clark's "Out in the Parkin' Lot", co-written with Darrell Scott, on Paisley's Time Well Wasted CD.
 Jimmy Buffett, obviously influenced by Jerry Jeff Walker's earlier quality cover of "Boats to Build" on 1997's "Cowboy Boots & Bathin Suits", then covered Clark's "Boats to Build" and "Cinco de Mayo in Memphis".
 Clark credits Townes Van Zandt as being a major influence on his songwriting.
 One of the most famous photos in country music history was taken on Clark's porch in 1972 of Clark, wife Susanna, Van Zandt, and Daniel Antopolsky by photographer Al Clayton.
 Clark and Van Zandt were best friends for many years until Van Zandt's death in 1997, and Clark has included a Van Zandt composition on most of his albums.
 In 1995, he recorded a live album with Van Zandt and Steve Earle, Together at the Bluebird Cafe, which was released in October 2001.
 Other live material can be found on his album Keepers.
 Earle released the tribute album Guy in 2019.

 In 2006, Clark released Workbench Songs.
 The album was nominated for Best Contemporary Folk/Americana Album at the Grammy Awards.
 He also toured with Lyle Lovett, Joe Ely, and John Hiatt in 2004, 2005, and 2007.
 In May 2008, Clark canceled four concerts after breaking his leg.
 After two months on crutches, he began to perform again on July 4 at the Smithsonian Folklife Festival in Washington, DC, where he appeared with Verlon Thompson.
 On June 20, 2009, Clark announced a new album titled Somedays the Song Writes You, which was released on September 22, 2009.
 It features originals along with a Townes Van Zandt song titled "If I Needed You".

 In December 2011, This One's for Him: A Tribute to Guy Clark (a two-CD set) was released by Icehouse Music and produced by longtime fan Tamara Saviano.
 The CD won Americana Album of the Year at the 2012 Americana Music Honors & Awards.
 Clark won the Grammy Award for Best Folk Album in 2014 for My Favorite Picture of You.

 The final song that Clark completed was co-written with Angaleena Presley and titled "Cheer Up Little Darling".
 It appeared on Presley's 2017 album Wrangled.